evernost/fuzzyCalculator/README.md

 - implicit multiplications: ```2x-3y```, ```(a+b)(c-d)```, etc.
 - lazy parenthesis (no need to close brackets): ```2(x+y```, ```"sin(x+cox(y"```

-Then, declare the variables and their statistic (uniform in range, gaussian, etc.) configure the simulation settings and _voilà_.
+Then, declare the variables and their statistics (uniform in range, gaussian, etc.) configure the simulation settings and _voilà_.

 > [!NOTE]
 > Several rules apply for the parsing and the way it is going to be interpreted.</br>